ispysoftware/AzureScaler/README.md

 # AzureScaler
-Azure function to detect and auto scale cosmos DB and signalr servers according to load on an Azure subscription
+Azure function to detect and auto scale cosmos DB and signalr servers according to load on an Azure subscription.
+The cosmos DB scaler will adjust the max throughput of a database based on the maximum RU seen over the past 5 minutes.

 Create a local.settings.json file containing the following